Overview of the Examples

 Use and Limitations of Weather Information

-- Overreliance on onboard weather equipment can result in encountering unanticipated weather; understand the limitations of onboard weather equipment.
+- Overreliance on onboard weather equipment can lead to unanticipated weather; understand its limitations.

-- Not checking current weather reports or updating weather information during flight increases the likelihood of weather-related incidents; regularly check for weather updates and utilize all available resources.
+- Failure to check current weather reports or update weather information during flight increases the likelihood of weather-related incidents; regularly check for weather updates and use all available resources.

-- Misinterpreting aviation weather reports and forecasts can lead to incorrect weather-related decisions; review weather reports and forecasts thoroughly.
+- Misinterpreting aviation weather reports and forecasts can lead to incorrect weather-related decisions; maintain a thorough working knowledge of aviation weather products.

 Preflight Assessment (PAVE Checklist)